 A foreign language is an essential feature on your CV.
-Faced with a choice between you and an equally capable candidate, this can tip the scales in your favour; particularly if the position in question is internationally orientated.
+Faced with a choice between you and an equally capable candidate, this can tip the scales in your favour.
+This is particularly relevant if the position is internationally orientated.
 Here are seven tips that will convince the interviewer of your language skills.

 1. Prove your level with a language diploma